ShenhanQian/VHAP/README.md

 Optional arguments

 - `--model.no_use_static_offset`: disable static offset for FLAME (very stable, but less aligned facial geometry)

+  > Disabling static offset will automatically triggers `--model.occluded hair`, which is crucial to prevent the head from growing too larger to align with the top of hair.

 - `--exp.no_photometric`: track only with landmark (very fast, but coarse)
-  - Disabling static offset will automatically triggers `--model.occluded hair`, which is crucial to prevent the head from growing too larger to align with the top of hair.

 ### Export tracking results into a NeRF-style dataset

+Given the tracked FLAME parameters from the above step, you can export the results to form a NeRF/3DGS style sequence, consisting of image folders and a `transforms.json`.

-NeRSemble dataset
+#### NeRSemble dataset

 ```shell
 SUBJECT="074"